Uzzy97/Distributed-Systems-Project/README.md

 ## Instructions To Run The Client In Order To Test The Server

-* Download "your-client.jar" file to your desktop.
+* Download "GrpcClient.java" from this repository.
-* Open CMD and direct it to your desktop.
+* Run "GrpcClient.java" in eclipse.

-* **Run the following code _"java -jar your-client.jar"_ in order to run the jar file**
+* **Run the following code _"java -jar your-client.jar"_ in order to run the server jar file first**
+* **Go to eclipse and run _"GrpcClient.java"_ in order to see the client connecting to the server**